IN2026-sankarapandian/CSharp_Starter_Repo/src/Reflections/README.md

 - `formHandlers` provide methods to get assembly related from user like path, type, properties, arguments etc. It also allows filters to restrict user asking for unsupported types.
 - `AssemblyHelper` provide methods to handle assembly related things like loading a assembly, invoking a method, creating a instance.
 - It also provide a template for task plugin through interface `ITask`, each task class implementing `ITask` represents a subtask from assignment which can be added as a plugin to the main app.
-- Plugins can use all the classes provided by main app.
+- Plugins can only use all the service classes provided by main app, it cant have create any service classes outside the task type.

--

 ## Task 1: Inspect Assembly Metadata